Allocating Common-Value Goods: Model

 We assume that the designer seeks to maximize the expected number of allocated goods.
-In other words, the optimization problem is
+In other words, the optimization problem is given by

 where the expectation is taken with respect to the unconditional distribution of private signals.
+However, our first main theorem does not rely on this particular specification and extends to objective functions that are convex combinations of this objective and the utilitarian sum, which we discuss in Remark \ref{rem: objective function}.

-As discussed in Remark \ref{rem: objective function}, our first main theorem does not rely heavily on this particular specification and extends to objective functions that are convex combinations of this objective and the utilitarian sum.
-Notice also that there is no capacity constraint, e.g., $\sum_{i}x_{i}(s)\leq q$ for some $q\in \mN$; we assume that there are sufficiently many goods so that a resource constraint never binds.
-This makes the problem separable across agents: the optimal mechanism for a given agent does not depend on the shape of the mechanism for the other agents.
-We return to this point in the Conclusion.
+Although \eqref{eq: IC} and \eqref{eq: P} are written in terms of interim expected payoffs, the law of iterated expectations allows each payoff to be decomposed according to whether the agent is allocated the good.
+Since the agent obtains zero otherwise, her interim payoff equals the probability of allocation multiplied by her expected value of the good conditional on being allocated it.\footnote{Therefore, the optimization problem remains unchanged even if we additionally require that each agent be willing to receive the good conditional on being allocated it: this requirement is implied by \eqref{eq: P}.} This conditional value is shaped by what the agent infers about the other agents’ private information from being allocated the good.
+Hence, by changing how allocation for each agent depends on the others' reports, the mechanism manages information externalities and thereby affects both participation and reporting incentives.

-Our problem diverges from classic settings in two respects.
+Our problem differs from classic mechanism design problems in two respects.
 First, monetary transfers are not allowed.
-In standard auction design, as in \citet{mussa1978monopoly} and \citet{myerson1981optimal}, incentive compatibility is characterized by monotonicity of interim allocations with an envelope formula that generates infinitely many equality constraints.
-Because the envelope formula can be embedded directly into the objective via monetary transfers, the resulting optimization reduces to maximizing a linear functional subject to a monotonicity constraint.
-In our setting, by contrast, we must contend with infinitely many equality constraints.
-Second, values are ex-ante correlated across agents.
-When monetary transfers are available, \citet{cremer1988full} shows that a rich correlation structure renders essentially any allocation rule implementable.
-Here, lacking transfers imposes substantive restrictions on feasible mechanisms.
+When monetary transfer is available, as in \citet{mussa1978monopoly} and \citet{myerson1981optimal}, incentive compatibility is eventually characterized by monotonicity of interim allocations.
+In our setting, by contrast, we must contend directly with infinitely many constraints.
+Second, values are ex ante correlated across agents.
+With monetary transfer, as we discuss in Section \ref{sec: discussion}, \citet{cremer1988full} shows that a rich correlation structure renders essentially any allocation rule implementable.
+Here, by contrast, the absence of monetary transfers imposes substantive restrictions on feasible mechanisms.